apnihiser/CUCMCDR/README.md

 CUCMCDR.py
 Author: Adam Nihiser, apnihiser@gmail.com, Github: https://github.com/merkkie/CUCMCDR

 Purpose: After numerous jobs, no billing servers and manually looking up cdr requests for 4+ years I've decided to put together a python script for my very first python project.
+C
-Current Functionality: Manually download CDRs for now.
+urrent Functionality: Manually download CDRs for now.
 Run the script from powershell.
 Example below.
 Script will convert POSIX Timestamps into a Human Readable format.
 All IP addresses will be converted as well.
 Search for any dialed number to pull each row that matches.

 Future: I would like to build a proper billing server, with a web front end to allow granular searches.
 Instead of parsing CSVs a mySQL db.
 This is all as I learn so the more experienced python users will find this code raw and unsophisticated but I am